bonnieho/liri-node-app/README.md

 ![Screenshot of Liri my-tweets](screenshots/01_liri_my-tweets.png)

-*(HISTORICAL NOTE: This app was created as Hurricane Harvey was situated directly over the southeast Texas coast, hence the Twitter referneces to the massive amounts of rain that were falling at the time!)*
+*(HISTORICAL NOTE: This app was created as Hurricane Harvey was situated directly over the southeast Texas coast, hence the Twitter references to the massive amounts of rain that were falling at the time!)*

 ### 2. `node liri.js spotify-this-song '`*song name here*`'`